tesuji/ctf-writeups/2025/trx/pwn/bank/readme.md

 ## Caveats

 * The `fd_rand` already pre-reads / buffers 0x1000 bytes from `/dev/urandom`.
-  So you have to drain that buffer (by calling open and free acounts repeatedly) to make it read from stdin by overriding `fp_rand->_fileno = 0` in `secret_backdor()`.
+  So you have to drain that buffer (by calling open and free accounts repeatedly) to make it read from stdin by overriding `fp_rand->_fileno = 0` in `secret_backdor()`.

 * My solve script runs painfully slow on the remote (in fact it's just timeout).
   Kinda hard to optimize it with all the bruteforce for the leaks.
+  **Update**: The remote server will just hang (no output) after changing `fp_rand->_fileno = 0`.
+I suspect the problem is the socaz program, which may change how fds are opened/mapped to the challenge.
+  But I have no ideas how to debug the jail docker container.

 ## Solve script